 How aggregation works

-Electricity aggregation replaces your electricity supplier, and it impacts the Supply portion of your Eversource electric bill.
+Municipal electricity aggregation is a form of group electricity purchasing.
+Electricity aggregation replaces your electricity supplier, and it changes the price that Eversource uses to calculate the Supply charge on your electric bill.
+In addition, aggregation can increase the amount of renewable energy in your electricity supply.
 But electricity aggregation does not replace Eversource as your electric utility.

-- Electricity delivery: Eversource’s primary role is as an electricity delivery company.
-They deliver electricity to you, maintain the poles and wires, and address power outages.
-They charge you for these services on the Delivery part of your Eversource electricity bill.
+|Eversource’s primary role is to deliver your electricity.
+Their responsibilities also include maintaining the delivery infrastructure (the poles and wires) and addressing power outages.
+They charge you for these services in the Delivery portion of your electric bill.

 Otherwise, your primary relationship for electricity will remain with Eversource.
 This means:

 - You will continue to receive one bill from Eversource.
 This is the only electric bill you will receive as a participant in Acton Power Choice.

 - You will continue to call Eversource if your power goes out.
 Eversource will continue to deliver your electricity, restore electricity service after a power outage, and maintain the poles and wires.

 - If you have solar panels on your property or participate in a community solar program, you will continue to receive solar credits and/or solar incentive payments, and participating in Acton Power Choice will not change how they are calculated.